Composting 101

 Exposure

-The more the surface of a compostable material is exposed to the earths elements, the quicker and more completlely it will decompose.
+The more the surface of a compostable material is exposed to the elements, the quicker and more completely it will decompose.

-Increasing the surface area of the material to be composted can be done by chopping, shredding, mowing, or breaking up the material.
-The increased surface area means that the microorganisms multiply more quickly, can digest more, which will generate heat increasing critter activity.
+The increased surface area also means that microorganisms multiply more quickly, therefore digesting more, which will generate heat-increasing critter activity.

 Element icons from “Avatar: The Last Airbender”… with a few handmade friends.